Issues Facing Private Clubs

 For 50 years, NCA has been the only Washington, D.C.-based trade association whose focus is lobbying Congress specifically for the benefit of private clubs and our industry.
 NCA monitors the legislative progress for any bill that might affect private clubs and our industry.
 When bills are first introduced, we send alerts to our members with insight and analysis on the impact a bill will have on their clubs.
 Through grassroots mobilization, we then attempt to stop damaging legislation before it is enacted or demonstrate our support for legislation that would help our industry.

 We also advocate on behalf of our members in court cases and legal issues across the country.
 Drawing on the expertise of our in-house counsel and attorneys serving on NCA’s board of directors, NCA stands ready to tackle the most difficult legal issues facing private clubs.

 Some of the top issues for clubs are listed below.

 In many instances, employers seeking to hire workers for their high-season turn to the federal government’s H-2B visa program.
 This temporary worker program allows many NCA members to hire foreign workers to handle peak demands.
 Unfortunately, there has been concerted effort in the Department of Labor to minimize this program's effectiveness.
 NCA, as an executive committee member of the H-2B workforce coalition, has tried to ensure the needs of our industry have been met but the struggle continues.
-Send a message to your leaders in Washington.
 Read more.

 Private clubs across the country must take a long look at how they run their facilities to ensure they do not find themselves facing challenges to their private status.
 Cases in Washington state, Arizona and New York highlight how tricky this issue is and how clubs can be attacked.
 To avoid these types of problems, it is imperative that clubs review their activities to ensure their actions cannot lead to a claim that they are a place of public accommodation and not a truly private facility.
 Read more.